 Professor of Neurology and Pathology and Director, Boston University Alzheimers Disease Center, Boston University School of Medicine; Chief Neurology and Director of the VA New England Geriatric Research Education and Clinical Center, VA Boston Healthcare System.

 Dr. Prasanna earned his BVSc (DVM) degree with honors from Bangalore Veterinary College, India and his Masters and PhD in Veterinary Pathology from Indian Veterinary Research Institute (India's premier institute for Veterinary Research).
 He completed his postdoctoral training at Northwestern University (in Dr. Raj Kishore's laboratory) and East Tennessee State University.
 Before joining University of Alabama at Birmingham (UAB), he held faculty appointments at the Feinberg Cardiovascular Research Institute, Northwestern University School of Medicine, Chicago, Illinois and Houston Methodist Research Institute, he served as Assistant Professor at Northwestern University.

 Dr. Can Küçük currently works at Dokuz Eylul University İzmir International Biomedicine and Genome Institute (iBG-izmir) in Turkey as an Assistant Professor and independent PI with his own research group.
-He has authored research articles in highly respected international journals such as Nature Communications, PNAS, Blood, Leukemia and Clinical Cancer Research.
+He has authored research articles in high profile journals on molecular pathobiology or diagnostics of NK and/or T cell malignancies.

 Dr. Küçük graduated from the Department of Molecular Biology and Genetics at Middle East Technical University (METU) in 2005.
 He got his Ph.D degree in Cancer Biology and Oncology from Eppley Institute for Research in Cancer and Allied Diseases at University of Nebraska Medical Center (UNMC) in 2012.
 He worked as a post-doc in the Department of Pathology at UNMC and then at City of Hope Medical Center.